yechend/sequence-ai-planning-rl/wiki-template/AI-Method-2.md

 This project focuses on building a strategic agent for the board game Sequence, initially using a customised Two-Step Greedy Best-First Search (GBFS).
 While GBFS proved efficient under the strict 1-second-per-move constraint—achieving a strong win rate of 87.5% (35/40 games)—it was ultimately limited by its shallow search depth, lack of long-term planning, and inability to anticipate opponent responses beyond two moves.

 To address these shortcomings, we experimented with a Monte Carlo Tree Search (MCTS) framework with multi-turn foresight and dynamic exploration of the decision space.
-Our current MCTS prototype leverages the 15-second pregame window for tree construction and integrates with real-time heuristic pruning during gameplay, marking a significant step toward more advanced and adaptable Sequence agents.
+Our current MCTS approach focuses on multi-turn simulation-based planning, ideal for capturing deeper strategic foresight and responding flexibly to different board states, marking a significant step toward more advanced and adaptable Sequence agents

 # Table of Contents
   * [Motivation](#motivation)